kurator-org/kurator-akka/README.md

     jar xf kurator-akka.jar org/kurator/akka/samples

-To run a script residing on the filesystem, you can use the file scheme:
+To run a script residing on the filesystem, you can use the `file:` qualifier instead of `claasspath:`:

     $ java -jar kurator-akka.jar -f file:org/kurator/akka/samples/hello.yaml
     Hello World!